John Millar, Lord Craighill: Life

 He died in Edinburgh on 22 September 1888, at the age of 71.
 He is buried with his family in Grange Cemetery in south Edinburgh.
-The grave lies facing west onto the western path neat the north-west entrance.
+The grave lies facing west onto the western path near the north-west entrance.

 Family

 He married Elizabeth Neaves, daughter of Charles Neaves, Lord Neaves.

 Their children included John Hepburn Millar LL.D.
 (1864–1929), a lawyer, historian, academic and author.